smokeballdev/sdk-docs/docs/sdk/smokeball-client-sdk.contacts.api.update.md

 Updates the contact associated to the specified contact id and returns the contact.

-Currently only Person contacts are supported.
+Currently only Person and Company contacts are supported.

 <b>Signature:</b>